Near polygon

-In mathematics, a near polygon is an incidence geometry introduced by Ernest E. Shult and Arthur Yanushka in 1980.
+In mathematics, a near polygon is a concept in incidence geometry introduced by Ernest E. Shult and Arthur Yanushka in 1980.
 Shult and Yanushka showed the connection between the so-called tetrahedrally closed line-systems in Euclidean spaces and a class of point-line geometries which they called near polygons.
 These structures generalise the notion of generalized polygon as every generalized 2n-gon is a near 2n-gon of a particular kind.
 Near polygons were extensively studied and connection between them and dual polar spaces was shown in 1980s and early 1990s.
 Some sporadic simple groups, for example the Hall-Janko group and the Mathieu groups, act as automorphism groups of near polygons.

 Definition

 A near 2d-gon is an incidence structure ($P,L,I$), where $P$ is the set of points, $L$ is the set of lines and $I\subseteq P\times L$ is the incidence relation, such that: